Hanne Leland: 2022: «Album release»

 Singles like "If I Were To Lose You", "Good Days", and "After You" were released.
 The EP "Coffeehouse Covers" were released in July.
 Later in the summer it was announced that Hanne's new album "The Art of Growing Up" is expected in September 2022.

+2023: «Releases»

+In spring 2023, the singles "Forever & More (The Wedding Song)" and "This Part of Town" were released, along with a cover of Prince's "Kiss".
+In autumn 2024, the songs "Porcelain Heart" and "Autumn Rain" were released.

+2024: «Releases»

+Leland released the song "It's All Right" in May, which received a five-star review in Aftenposten.
+The song was also mentioned in Vårt Oslo.

+That same year, she also released the singles "Roots" and "Even The Brightest Stars Fade."

+2025: «Releases»

+In March, Hanne announced that her new single "Everywhere I Go" will be released on 28 March.

+On 29 August she released her single "Nothing At All".

 Influences

 Hanne has said that she is inspired by Tove Lo because she "is real and raw, and not afraid of being herself" as well as Alanis Morissette, who Hanne says she has listened to "since she was a kid."
 Hanne also says that Carly Rae Jepsen is "a pop genius" and that Lorde "has such a way with words."
+She also praised Taylor Swift for her artistry.

 Personal life

 Leland is a supporter of the LGBT community, which she says is inspired by her upbringing in South Norway where opinions on LGBT people were negative.
+She is also a feminist activist.